 Many who come to Belize bring donations.
 As one of the well known resorts in Belize, Ka’ana actively promotes tourism and sustainability within the community.
 They offer guests a chance to visit local schools and places like Mary Open Doors shelter and give back to the community.

 Ka’ana also offers a variety of very unique Belize tours that I have not seen anywhere else.
 Two that caught my attention are a helicopter ride over Cockscomb basin and Caracol with a talk by Dr. Jamie Awe director of Archeology (we had the opportunity to hear him speak in San Pedro at the library fundraiser and he was fantastic.)
 The other tour that I liked was a pottery making option where you can go to a local place and have a chance to make your own ceramic work.
 Not only does this allow for you to have a unique handmade souvenir from your Belize vacation it also supports the arts.

 Dinner was fantastic I decided to go for the beef tenderloin after trying a taster of Paul’s last night.
 It is common to hear people say that Belizean beef is not good and in some cases I would agree with that but not this one.
 Ka’ana uses free range beef from Spanish Lookout – very tender and juicy.
 Ian told me one of the secrets to Belizean Beef is not to overcook it.
-Paul had the shrimp fettuccine and for appetizers we went for arugula and mozzarella again and sauteed Mennonite pork sausage with chipotle and guava tomato chutney served over mayan dukunu which is a roasted corn and coconut milk tamale.
+Paul had the shrimp fettuccine and for appetizers we went for arugula and mozzarella again, sauteed Mennonite pork sausage with chipotle and guava tomato chutney.
+Served over mayan dukunu – a roasted corn and coconut milk tamale.
 To see more of what Ka’ana chefs are serving check out La Ceiba dinner menu.

 To see other reviews and to book your own stay, click on this Trip Advisor Link